My wife and I recently visited the Andaz Peninsula Papagayo in Costa Rica. It is a lovely new hotel in a beautiful part of the world.

-It’s already been almost 2 months since our trip to Costa Rica, but I’m finally getting to this report.
 We wanted to find a nice getaway without going too far from home.
 We were deciding between a few destinations in Mexico, or the Caribbean.
 I noticed a weekly non-stop flight on United from O’Hare to Liberia, Costa Rica that fit our needs almost perfectly.
-I upgraded my wife to business class (domestic first class seat on the 737-800, called business since it is an international flight) with an RPU, and I was able to get a CPU.
+I upgraded my wife to business class (domestic first class seat on the 737-800, called business since it is an international flight) with a regional upgrade.
+Fortunately I was able to get a free upgrade thanks to status.
 We even got our seats assigned together.
 It was a nice start to our trip.

 The main driver for choosing Costa Rica was the new Andaz Peninsula Papagayo hotel.
 I’ve always liked Andaz hotels, and I was glad to finally have the opportunity to enjoy one on vacation, and share the experience with my wife.
 Since this property is now category 4, its a decent value.
 This seemed like an ideal use of cash and points which is still relatively new to Hyatt’s program.
 Of course unlike a full point redemption, we could upgrade our room with this stay.
 So we paid 7500 Gold Passport points plus $100 per night.
 I confirmed an upgrade soon after booking with a Diamond Suite Upgrade and we were good to go.

 View of the family pool and main dining area, Rio Bhongo.

 We booked transport through the hotel.
 I’m sure there are cheaper options, but it was nice and very convenient to just walk outside and find our names on a sign.
 We were on vacation after all.
 The driver was very friendly, and was happy that I was asking about the world cup since Costa Rica’s opening match was about to begin, so he put it on the radio.
 The SUV also had wifi, so it was nice to catch up a bit online on the 40 or so minute drive to the hotel.